 Cinema City Langham Place, Level 8-11, Langham Place Mall, 8 Argyle Street, Mong Kok, +852 2360 0910, www.cinemacity.com.hk

 Escape rooms are a great option for pre-teens and teens.
 They present a scenario puzzle and guests are to solve it and escape together as a team.
 It's fun and promotes teamwork and problem-solving.
-Make sure to check out LOST Junior, who has recently opened, providing kids ages 6-14 with their own age-appropriate escape room facility.
+Make sure to check out LOST Junior, providing kids ages 6-14 with their own age-appropriate escape room facility.
 For the younger ones who have not taken a plunge into the world of Escape Room fun, now is their chance!

 Lost Hong Kong, No. 15, Matheson Street, Causeway Bay, Hong Kong, www.losthk.com

 Ryze Trampoline Park and Verm City are 2 of Hong Kong's hottest indoor activity venues!
 They are located in the same building and offer activities for kids from tots to teens, making it an excellent choice for the whole family.
 Also, Ryze has Extreme Air Sports for the older kids where you participate in fun activities such as the Ninja Obstacle Course, Foam Pits, Open Jump and many more!